typegaro/treedivers.nvim/README.md

 ## Contributing

 **All contributions are welcome!**
 This plugin is in its early stages, and there’s plenty of room for improvement.
-Whether you’ve found a bug, have a feature request, or want to submit a pull request — you're invited to contribute.
+Whether you’ve found a bug, have a feature request, or want to submit a pull request, you're invited to contribute.

 ### How to contribute